When Should Children Get Cell Phones?

 Students have access to educational apps

 As technology advances, so have educational apps online.
 Language and educational apps like Rosetta’s Stone and Khan Academy are more popular than ever before, and competition for these apps continues to grow as well.
-Teachers are using these apps in their lesson planning, and students can use their cell phones to follow along or continue at their own pace.
+Teachers are using these apps in their lesson planning, and students can use their Iphone, Android, or other mobile device to follow along or continue at their own pace.

 Teamwork and social learning are important skill sets in child development.
 The inclusion of smartphones has made social learning like this easier and more accessible for shyer students, who can flourish in this new team environment of texting and social media.

 Cons of Cell Phone Use